-As marketing specialists, we know that one of the biggest goals for creating engaging content is to keep users on your website.
+As an SEO agency, we know that one of the biggest goals for creating engaging content is to keep users on your website.
 A common method to achieve that goal is to include links to more content or have a reputable source link back to you.
 Sometimes, though, we run into the problem of broken links that can throw a wrench into our plans.
 Fortunately, we can teach you how to fix broken links.

 What Are Broken Links?